NichapraeNiw/COMP2501_RealEstateProjectV1/README.md

 ### AdressTest

-**1. Instance Variable Retrieval Tests:** getUnitNumber(), getStreetNumber(), getStreetName(), getPostalCode(), and getCity() tests check if the corresponding getter methods return the expected values for the Address instance variables.
+**1. Instance Variable Retrieval Tests**

+getUnitNumber(), getStreetNumber(), getStreetName(), getPostalCode(), and getCity() tests check if the corresponding getter methods return the expected values for the Address instance variables.

-**2. Expected Exceptions Tests:**
+**2. Expected Exceptions Tests**

-  - Tests with the prefix getExpectedExceptions check if the Address constructor throws the expected exceptions for invalid input parameters during object creation.
+Tests with the prefix getExpectedExceptions check if the Address constructor throws the expected exceptions for invalid input parameters during object creation.
 - Invalid Unit Number: Empty string and a string with length > 4.
 - Invalid Street Number: Negative value and a value > 999999.
 - Invalid Street Name: Null, empty string, and a string with length > 20.
 - Invalid Postal Code: Null, a string with length < 5, and a string with length > 6.
 - Invalid City: Null, empty string, and a string with length > 30.

 ### AgencyTest

-**1. addGetProperty Test:**

-Verifies that a property can be added to the agency and retrieved using its property ID. removeProperty Test:
+**1. Instance Variable Retrieval Tests**

+These are tests that check if the instance variables (properties, in this case) can be correctly retrieved or manipulated through the methods provided by the Agency class.

-Checks the ability to remove a property from the agency using its property ID. getTotalPropertyValues Test:
+For example, the addGetProperty and removeProperty methods test the ability to add properties to the agency and retrieve them by property ID.

-Validates that the total value of all properties in the agency is calculated correctly. getPropertiesWithPools Test:

-Ensures that the method returns properties with pools, comparing the result to an expected list. getPropertiesBetween Test:

-Tests the method that retrieves properties within a specified price range, comparing the result to an expected list. getPropertiesOn Test:

-Tests the method that retrieves properties on a specific street, comparing the result to an expected list. getPropertiesWithBedrooms Test:

-Verifies the method that retrieves properties within a specified range of bedrooms, comparing the result to an expected list. getPropertiesOfType Test:

-Tests the method that retrieves properties of a specific type (e.g., "commercial"), comparing the result to an expected list.
+**2. Expected Exceptions Tests**

+These are tests that check if the methods handle expected exceptions correctly.

+For example, the tests for invalid unit numbers, street numbers, street names, postal codes, and cities in the Address class.

+**3. Functionality Tests**

+These are tests that assess the overall functionality of the Agency class.
+They include tests for calculating total property values, identifying properties with pools, filtering properties based on price range, street name, bedrooms, and property type.

+### PropertyTest

+**1. Instance Variable Retrieval Tests:**

+These tests (getPriceUsd, getAddress, getNumberOfBedrooms, hasSwimmingPool, getType, getPropertyId) check if the corresponding getter methods in the Property class correctly retrieve the values assigned during the setup.

+**2. Setter Method Test:**

+The setPriceUsd test checks if the setPriceUsd method correctly updates the price of the property.

+**3. Expected Exceptions Tests:**

+These tests (getExpectedExceptionsPriceUsd, getExpectedExceptionsAddress, getExpectedExceptionsNumBedrooms, getExpectedExceptionsPropertyType, getExpectedExceptionsPropertyId) check if the Property constructor handles expected exceptions correctly.

+For example, it tests if the constructor correctly throws exceptions for negative prices, null addresses, invalid numbers of bedrooms, null property types, and invalid property IDs.